Free homemade gift ideas, unique craft ideas and free primitive craft patterns

 While it's not always a good idea to give people things in frames (they feel they have to hang those things up in their homes), this one may well get you a rapturous response.

-It's both the cheapest and the most sophisticated-looking free homemade gift idea on this page, particularly if you're going to create a series of silhouettes for a whole family.
+Of all the free homemade gift ideas on this page, it's both the cheapest and the most sophisticated-looking.
+Particularly if you're going to create a series of silhouettes for a whole family.

 You will need: